-are those directly produced by sources owned or controlled by the firm; Scope 2 emissions are those associated with the consumption of purchased energy; Scope 3 emissions include all those that occur in the value chain of the firm, excluding Scope 2 ones.
-We measure the current emissions of firm f (Carbon{f,t}) as the sum of Scope 1 and Scope 2 emissions of CO2 (and CO2 equivalents) in the previous year (or quarter, depending on the firm's reporting frequency), in thousands of tonnes scaled by net revenues in million US dollars.
+For each listed firm in the euro area, we merge AnaCredit data regarding its credit relationships with all its lenders with data about the firm's current carbon emissions and its planned carbon reduction targets, both drawn from the Refinitiv database.
+Under the Greenhouse Gas (GHG) protocol, a firm's GHG emissions are classified in three categories for accounting and reporting purposes: Scope 1 emissions are those directly produced by sources owned or controlled by the firm; Scope 2 emissions are those associated with the consumption of purchased energy; Scope 3 emissions include all those that occur in the value chain of the firm, excluding Scope 2 ones.
+We measure the current emissions of firm f as the sum of Scope 1 and Scope 2 emissions of CO2 (and CO2 equivalents) in the previous year (or quarter, depending on the firm's reporting frequency), in thousands of tonnes scaled by net revenues in million US dollars (Carbon{f,t}).
 This transformation removes the obvious bias otherwise arising from large firms featuring higher emissions due to the scale of their operations.
 We exclude Scope 3 emissions, as this information is less reliable.

 Table 1 shows that the distribution of carbon emissions is heavily right-skewed, the mean being 0.18 and the median 0.03: only the top decile features emissions larger than the mean.
-Hence, insofar as a firm's PD and its current emissions are taken to measure a firm's credit and climate risk, respectively, Table 1 indicates that both types of risk are concentrated in the top 20% of the firms' distribution.
-Yet, even the emissions of firms in the top decile of our sample (530 tons emissions per million US dollars) is about half the size of emissions by firms in the top decile of the international sample of companies in Ehlers, Packer, and De Greiff (2022).
+Hence, insofar as a firm's PD and its current emissions are taken as measures of a firm's credit and climate risk, respectively, Table 1 indicates that both types of risk are concentrated in the top 20% of the firms' distribution.
+Yet, even the emissions of firms in the top decile of our sample (530 tons emissions per million US dollars) is about half the size of emissions by firms in the top decile of the international sample of companies in Ehlers and de Greiff (2021).